-Correction invention 1 has "the shelf areas in the storeroom storing the containers in a depth direction to a frontage for taking out the container by the conveyance means, the conveyance means including transfer means for taking out a container behind after taking out a front container with respect to the frontage for taking out the containers."
-However, Invention A-4 is designed to take out a container from the shelf areas in the storeroom by means of the conveyance means, while it is unclear whether the containers are stored in a depth direction and whether the conveyance means includes transfer means for taking out a container behind after taking out a container with respect to the frontage for taking out a containers are stored in a depth direction and whether the conveyance means includes transfer means for taking out a container behind after taking out a front container with respect to the frontage for taking out the containers (hereinafter referred to as "Different feature 3").
+Corrected invention 1 of the case has "the shelf areas in the storeroom storing the containers in a depth direction to a frontage for taking out the container by the conveyance means, the conveyance means including transfer means for taking out a container behind after taking out a front container with respect to the frontage for taking out the containers."
+However, Invention A-4 is designed to take out a container from the shelf areas in the storeroom by means of the conveyance means, while it is unclear whether the containers are stored in a depth direction and whether the conveyance means includes transfer means for taking out a container behind after taking out a container behind after taking out a front container with respect to the frontage for taking out a container behind after taking out a front container with respect to the frontage for taking out the containers (hereinafter referred to as "Different feature 3").